 Description

-DESCRIPTION: the memorial stands at the entrance to the churchyard of St John the Baptist (listed Grade II*), on the S side of the footpath leading to the S porch.
-It comprises a three-stepped square base, a trapezoidal plinth and a short shaft which tapers in rectangular section to a Celtic wheel-head cross.
-Both the shaft and cross head have interlace and plain medallion ornamentation along with Celtic fret edging which gives the effect of a regularly entwined rope.
-A slate tablet fixed to the N side of the plinth bears the First World War dedicatory inscription which reads IN MEMORIAM / 1914 - 1918 / [Names].
+The South Croxton War Memorial is a First World War memorial, erected around 1920, made of granite and square in plan.
+It is located at the entrance to the churchyard of St John the Baptist, which is listed as Grade II*.
+The memorial features a three-stepped square base, a trapezoidal plinth, and a short shaft that tapers in rectangular section to a Celtic wheel-head cross.
+Both the shaft and the cross head are adorned with interlace and plain medallion ornamentation, as well as Celtic fret edging that resembles a regularly entwined rope.
+A slate tablet on the north side of the plinth displays the dedicatory inscription for the First World War, which reads IN MEMORIAM / 1914 - 1918 / [Names].

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.